jonpena/Cirobb/README.md

 I must clarify that not all physics engines use the same approach.
 This engine follows the dynamics of impulses.

-/////////////////////// Description of Explanation ///////////////////////

-* Not all headers are going to be explained.
-Only the most important and relevant.

-* I will not go into such deep details.

-/////////////////////////////////////////////////////////////////////////////

-////////////////////// Special Thanks ////////////////////////

-The people I'm going to name in this segment are the people who are worried about teaching and giving their knowledge without receiving anything in return.

-También son personas dedicadas a esto profesionalmente.
+If you want to make more complex simulations with many Constraints and Shapes.
+I recommend you use better box2d which in my opinion I think it's the best 2d open source physics engine that exists.

+If you want to better understand how the Physics Engine I recommend you learn a lot about linear Algebra, Numerical Analysis, Calculus and Classical Physics.
+And I Also recommend you these slides and books:

+- Erin catto For his incredible slides and knowledges about Physics Game:

-* Erin catto : For its incredible slides:: Understanding Constraints, Soft Constraints, Iterative Dynamics with Temporal Coherence, ETC.
+	* Iterative Dynamics with Temporal Coherence.

+ 	* Modeling and Solving Constraints.

+	* Soft Constraints.

+	* Numerical_Methods.

+	* Continuous Detection Collision.

+	* Understanding Constraints.

-* Dirk Gregorius : For its incredible slides on collision detection :: The Separating Axis test Between Convex Polyhedra, Robust Contact Creation for physics Simulation, ETC.
+- Dirk Gregorius For his incredible slides about collision detection:

+	* The Separating Axis test Between Convex Polyhedra.

+	* Robust Contact Creation for physics Simulation.

+- Erwin Coumans For his slides and Physics Engine:

+	* Forum Bullet.

-* Erwin Coumans : for your slides :: Exploring MLCP Solvers And Featherstone, ETC.
+	* Exploring MLCP Solvers And Featherstone.

+- Tonge Richard For his incredible Slides:

+	* Iterative Rigid Body Solvers 2012.

-* Tonge Richard : for your slides :: Iterative Rigid Body Solvers 2012 - 2013 .
+	* Iterative Rigid Body Solvers 2013.

-* Brian Vincent Mirtich : for introducing a different approach to game physics :: Impulse-based Dynamic Simulation of Rigid Body Systems.
+- Brian Vincent Mirtich For introducing a different approach to Physics Game.

+	* Impulse-based Dynamic Simulation of Rigid Body Systems.

+- Kenny Erleben : for his slides and thesis doctoral:

+	* Book of Physics-Based Animation 2005.

-* Kenny Erleben : for his slides and thesis doctoral :: Stable, Robust, and Versatile Multibody Dynamics Animation, Numerical Methods for Linear Complementarity Problems in Physics-based Animation, ETC.
+	* Numerical Methods for Linear Complementarity Problems in Physics-based Animation.

+- David Baraff For his slides and Knowledges:

+	* Analytical Methods for Dynamic Simulation of Non-penetrating Rigid Bodies.

+	* Fast Contact Force Computation for Nonpenetrating Rigid Bodies.

-* David Baraff : for your slides :: Linear-Time Dynamics using Lagrange Multipliers, ETC.
+	* Linear-Time Dynamics using Lagrange Multipliers.

-* Jim Van Verth : for your slides :: Numerical Integration, Understanding Rotations, ETC.
+	* Physically Based Modeling.
+Pixar Animation Studios.

+- Jim Van Verth For his Slides:

+	* Numerical Integration.

+	* Understanding Rotations.

+- Matthias Müller for his Slides About:

+	* Position Based Dynamics.

+- Michael B. Cline for his Slides:

+	* Post-Stabilization for Rigid Body Simulation with Contact and Constraints.

+- Randy Gaul for his Slide:

+	* Separating Axis Test (SAT) and Support Points in 2D.

-* Books about physics and collision detection : "Game Physics Pearls" Gino van den Bergen and Dirk Gregorius, Real-Time Collision Detection Christer Ericson.
+- Books about physics and Collision Detection:

+	* Game Physics Pearls Gino van den Bergen and Dirk Gregorius.

-//////////////////////////////////////////////////////////////////////////
+	* Real-Time Collision Detection Christer Ericson.

+Sample Video: https://www.youtube.com/watch?v=feVtoHiZaCg

 ////////////////////////////// About the Author //////////////////////////////////
-Hello, my name is Jonathan Gustavo Peña Rincones, I am from Venezuela and I am 20 years old and I really like physics in games, I like the dynamics of physics engines and how the equations predict movement.
+Hi, my name is Jonathan Gustavo Peña Rincones, I am from Venezuela and I am 20 years old and I really like physics in games, I like the Dynamics of Physics Engines and how the equations predict movement.
 You can contact me here: granj215@gmail.com.

-Sample Video: https://www.youtube.com/watch?v=feVtoHiZaCg